Chrisos10/linear_regression_model/README.md

 **"Facilitating sustainable infrastructure development by harnessing cutting-edge technological solutions, fostering innovation, and building resilient systems."**

+Making infrastructures sustainable is a wide concept.
+Optimizing the energy consumed by infrastructures like buildings and other facilities can be a step closer to having resilient systems and hence, the implementation of such a project to forecast the future and take suitable actions

 # Dataset
 The dataset used for this project encapsulates a diverse array of features, including temperature, humidity, occupancy, HVAC and lighting usage, renewable energy contributions, and more.
 Each timestamp provides a snapshot of a hypothetical environment, allowing for in-depth analysis and modeling of energy consumption behaviors. it can be found here: